justinemar/TechHub/README.md

 TechHub website

-Current project website for an IT solution startup.
+Front end for an IT solution startup.